Paul-Clue/rails-lifestyle-magazine-capstone/README.md

 ## Getting Started

-To get the app up and going locally follow these simple steps.
+Follow these simple steps to get the app working.
 ### Prerequisites

 Ruby: 2.6.3